 Fairly common at upland bogs and pools; mainly scarce wanderer in lowlands Black Darter is known mainly from acidic pools and mires across Dartmoor and less extensively on Exmoor.
 Unlike lowland heathland sites in Dorset, Hampshire and Surrey, it breeds rarely and seemingly not very successfully at similar sites in the Bovey Basin and the EDPH.
 National trends suggest that this is one of a small suite of 'northern' species showing a decline over the last 50 years.
 Along with Emerald Damselfly and Common Hawker, Black Darter has declined in site occupancy (a surrogate for population) in Britain (and on the Continent), which suggests that the decline is related to climate change.
-However, work to restore Dartmoor and Exmoor mires, including the blocking of drains, has improved the breeding conditions for this species.
+However, recent work to restore Dartmoor and Exmoor mires, including the blocking of drains, has improved the breeding conditions for this species.
 Most of the many records from unsuitable breeding sites away from moorland are assumed to have been dispersing from Dartmoor or Exmoor, rather than Continental immigrants.

 On Dartmoor, Black Darter occurs widely in blanket and valley mires at 235m ASL or higher, with counts of over 20 in the Burrator catchment and at Gidleigh Common, Gutter Tor Mire (Sheepstor), Quickbeam Hill, Statt's Bridge and Yellowmead (Willsworthy).
-Around the fringes of the moor, the species was also known formerly from the Lee Moor clay pits (100-150m, but not since 1999 and not necessarily breeding there) and especially Smallhanger (<200m), where a maximum of more than 100 was counted on 6 August 2006, until the recent extensive loss of habitat due to clay working.
+Around the fringes of the moor, the species was also known formerly from the Lee Moor clay pits (at 100-150m ASL; maximum 100+ in the Cadover Bridge area, but not since 1999 and not necessarily breeding there) and especially Smallhanger (<200m), where a maximum of more than 100 was counted on 6 August 2006, until the recent extensive loss of habitat due to clay working.
+A pair, the female egg-laying, were at Smallerhanger, Cadover Bridge, at 210 m ASL in 2024.